brycekinsey/container-config-center/README.md

 ## Overview

-This repository is a collection of sample configuration files for various tools, services, and projects that I've come across.
+This repository is called the Container Config Center (CCC).
+It's a curated collection of template files that I've written for various services, tools, and projects.
+It includes Docker Compose, YAML, and other filetypes that I've written for Docker, Kubernetes, and microservices.
 Whether you're setting up a new project or looking to streamline your existing workflow, these config files can serve as a solid starting point.

 ## Features 🌟